A study testing whether a GLP-1 medicine from University of Colorado, Denver, semaglutide, can help with weight.

 Where this study is enrolling

-This trial has 1 US sites across 1 states.
-Contact the site coordinator directly to start the screening process.
+This trial has 1 sites across 1 state.
+Contact a site coordinator directly to start screening.

 - University of Colorado Anschutz Medical CampusAurora, Colorado